 “In the end, if ever you’re giving a new life to a gate entirely covered with rust, the best solution is to sand it off before repainting”, shares Bernard Joly.

 Last but not least: it can take on any shape you can imagine for unlimited creativity, especially if the “weathering steel” class of iron is available in your area.
+Aged iron is great for ornaments in all types of meditation gardens.

 - Read also: Ivy and steel, a perfect match in the garden